bag-cnag/biodm/docs/getting_started.rst

 * run tests

-Just like example have to be run with its directory.
+Just like example, tests have to be run within their directory.

 .. code-block:: bash